atom/flight-manual.atom.io/content/getting-started/sections/installing-atom.md

 ![Atom on Windows](../../images/windows.gif)

-##### Portable mode for Windows

-Atom can also be run in portable mode on Windows allowing it to be placed on a removable storage device where it will also store its settings, packages, cache, etc. so you can easily take it from machine to machine without needing to install anything.

-To get started with Atom in portable mode:

-1. Download `atom-windows.zip` from [Atom Releases][releases]
-1. Extract `atom-windows.zip` to your removable storage device
-1. Launch atom.exe from the extracted Atom folder
-1. Once Atom has launched it will create an `.atom` folder in `%USERPROFILE%`
-1. Move that `.atom` folder to be alongside your Atom folder on your removable storage device

-Now whenever you launch `atom.exe` from your removable storage device it will operate in portable mode and store all its settings and packages in the `.atom` folder on the device.

-Note that there are some limitations to portable mode:

-* No Explorer integration or command-line `PATH` setup
-* The `.atom` folder must be alongside the folder containing `atom.exe` (not inside it)
-* The `.atom` folder must be writeable
-* The `ATOM_HOME` environment variable must not be set (this overrides portable behavior)

 ##### MSI Installer for Windows

 Atom is also available in an .MSI package from [Atom Releases](https://github.com/atom/atom/releases/latest) which can be deployed or installed on a machine.
 Any user signing in to that machine will find Atom installed for them automatically.
 (It may take a few seconds the first time they sign in for the icon to appear on the desktop).